-Injury statistics are not published for all tracks nationally but based on industry figures we estimate that more than 750 greyhounds are injured every month on greyhound tracks during races across Australia.
+Injury statistics are not published for all tracks nationally but based on industry figures hundreds of greyhounds are injured every month on greyhound tracks during races across Australia.
 Additional injuries will occur during pre-training, training, trialling and non-TAB races, however these statistics are generally not published.
 It is important to note that injuries may be detected post-race day and these injuries may not be formally recorded.

 Inadequate socialisation and inadequate environmental enrichment

 Many greyhound puppies and adult greyhounds are never adequately socialised, either with other dogs or with humans.
 Dogs that are socially deprived are more likely to develop fearfulness and antisocial behaviour which impacts negatively on their welfare.
 Lack of adequate socialisation may also make it more difficult to rehome retired or unwanted greyhounds.

 Inadequate housing conditions and a lack of environmental enrichment is another key animal welfare issue for many greyhounds with many greyhounds being kept in small, barren, single-dog kennels for prolonged periods of time.

 The routine and regular use of inhumane anti-barking muzzles on greyhounds is also a major concern.